Search by name, year or event

 1823 - The British Museum is extended and extensively rebuilt to house expanding collection.

-1824 - The National Gallery is established.
+1824 - The National Gallery is established in London.

 1825 - Nash reconstructs Buckingham Palace.